xav-b/taskbook/etc/taskbook.outline.md

 # Ship Taskbook

-I can actually comment as much as I want, this will be ignored, but can provide useful context

-Top levels are boards, under which we have (actual) tasks, and finally subtasks (as comments of the tasks).
-Task level supports the same syntax as the cli, i.e. priority, estimate, etc...

-- More versatile storage
-  - Have a `.getUnique` on the interface p:2
-  - Implement archive and bin at the storage level p:2
-  - Have a storage switch from config e:30
-  - storage to have their config space +foo +bar
-  - Implement more storages
-    - Implement SQLite
+- Tech debt
+  - Taskbook should only manipulate the catalog
-    - Implement Redis
+  - Implement commands
-    - Migration script
+  - Fix all commands and plugins
 - Packaging
   - Settle on a name and npm package
+  - publish the npm package
-  - Publish `@tasbook/core` and `@tasbook/cli`
+  - Test and improve initial setup
+- Open source
+  - Re-write the readme
+  - Have a documentation website
+  - Document cli usage
-  - Package UDP and TCP servers as a standalone example of core package
+  - Document core package
-- Outline
-  - Implement subtask
+- Multi-tenant
+  - Explore turso multi-tenancy
+  - Develop a compatible cli and web solution
+  - Have a cli authentication to the service for sync/backup
 - Go to market
-  - Setup jsoncrack and related services (clerk, supabase)
-  - Have key features
+  - Landing page
-  - Package Free and simple sync
+  - Stripe with Package Free (open core) and backup + machine sync
+  - Can I have an example of webapp with libsql?
+- Marketing
+  - Look through PR and issues of original project
+  - Email all stargazers of taskbook

+To do things right we should have a `@taskbook/core` and `@taskbook/cli` Package UDP and TCP servers as a standalone example of core package.